 ADHS 109201 Modern History II

 This is a hybrid course, which combines some in-person and some online class meetings.
-Please refer to the course syllabus on the Woods College website for more detailed information.
+Please refer to the course syllabus on the Woods College website or on the course Canvas page for more detailed information.

 ADHS 117701 Resistance: Call to Action